bugcrowd/templates/submissions/description/insecure_data_storage/template.md

-# Insecure Data Storage

-## Overview of the Vulnerability

 Insecure data storage can occur in both the client and server sides of an application.
 When data from the application is stored insecurely it is susceptible to being identified and used maliciously.
 An attacker with access to the insecurely stored data of this application can leverage the data to gather further information on users and the application, and use it to perform further attacks.

 ## Business Impact